David L. Joyce

-Bryce Currie was named Vice President and General Manager, Delivery Operations in March, 2018.
-In this role, Bryce leads our Assembly and Test, Overhaul, Repair, Materials, and Lean organizations.
+Bryce Currie was named vice president and general manager of the Customer Delivery Operations division in January 2019.
+In this role, Bryce leads our Assembly and Test, Overhaul, Repair, On-Wing Support, Customer Fulfillment, and Lean organizations.

 Most recently, Bryce served as the Vice President and General Manager of Delivery Operations.
 He was appointed as a GE Officer in March of 2018.
-Before that, he was general manager for the Quality, Manufacturing, and Innovation Organization (QMIO), where he led efforts to revitalize our use of Lean, established our GE Aviation Production Systems (GEAPS), and implement a structured, systematic approach to quality improvement that has driven down customer disruptions by more than 50%.
-Additionally, he partnered with Engineering and the Global Research Center to support record New Product Introduction, delivering parts out of the Lean Labs and the Additive Technology Center to support the CFM LEAP, GE9X, ATP and ITEP programs.
+Before that, he was general manager for the Quality, Manufacturing, and Innovation Organization (QMIO).
+In that role, he led efforts to revitalize our use of Lean, established our GE Aviation Production Systems (GEAPS), and implement a structured, systematic approach to quality improvement that has driven down customer disruptions by more than 50%.
+He also partnered with Engineering and the Global Research Center to support record New Product Introduction, delivering parts out of the Lean Labs and the Additive Technology Center to support the CFM LEAP, GE9X, ATP and ITEP programs.

 Since joining GE Aviation in 2014, Bryce has been a positive force for change, driving new processes and thinking and embracing best practices from outside Aviation to improve our operations.
 Prior to joining GE, he had a 27-year career in the automotive industry, where he established a track record as a transformational leader with expertise in Lean manufacturing, Six Sigma process improvement, program management, and cost out.
-He held leadership and P&L roles in supply chain operations, quality, sourcing, program management and services at TRW Automotive.
+He held global VP leadership roles that included full P&L, supply chain operations, quality, sourcing, program management and services at TRW Automotive.